 Arnstein Arneberg’s fishing cabin

-From 1919, Arneberg used the little cabin — now known as Arnebergbua — to fish, rest and withdraw.
-On one wall hangs the original panel where he noted the family’s fishing trips, with dated entries that begin in July 1919 and continue into the years after the Second World War.
+From 1919, Arneberg used the little cabin – now known as Arnebergbua – to fish, rest and withdraw.
+On one wall hangs the original panel where he noted the family’s fishing trips, with dated entries that begin in July 1919 and continue into the years after the war, the last in the early 1950s.
 On the inner door he left a message, in his own hand: «Benyt stūen i nödsfald men vær venlig ikke at ödelægge noget.»

 03 · Kept for the future